gezellii/design/content/work/me_page.md

 - Efficient: New design must raise the efficiency of core tasks
 - Concise: Shorten page length to < 1.5 screen
-- Consisten: Maintain a scalable layout and color coding based on Shopee Design System
+- Consistent: Maintain a scalable layout and color coding based on Shopee Design System

 #### Success metrics :

 - Time on Task: Shorter time spent on completing a task
 - Click: Higher click on promoted feature entrances
-- Conversion Rate: Higher order convertion from My Likes & Buy Again
+- Conversion Rate: Higher order conversion from My Likes & Buy Again

 ## 3. Information Architecture: